systemd/mkosi/mkosi.md

   container environment, and thus does not have access to host resources.
 If this option is not used, but an executable `mkosi.postinst` is found in the local directory, it is automatically used for this purpose.
+Specify an empty value to disable automatic detection.

 `FinalizeScript=`, `--finalize-script=`